By Aaron Selkrig, founder and CEO of Selkrig Performance Unit

 Here are three practical ways to use these meetings wisely:

-- First, make sure you know the weak spots of your staff so you can address those.
+- First, make sure you know your staff's weak spots so you can address those.
 This is done through data and conversations, not by guesswork.

-- Second, prepare well, and know how to talk in front of people.
+- Second, prepare well, and know how to speak in front of people.
 That's the best way to communicate, and it opens the door for on-the-spot discussions.

 - Third, make it fun.
 Serious and preachy lectures don't work; they just disengage your staff and hurt the culture.